Aller au contenu

 The 3mm stabilising spacer provides stability for paving laid directly on aggregate or sand.
 Invisible after installation is complete, these spacers ensure that paving is perfectly flat, while its base holds individual paving slabs in place and prevents any movement.
 Its perforations allow water to drain to extend paving durability.

-How is the hexagonal bit used to set Cleman® riser pedestal heights?
+How is the hexagonal bit used to set Cleman® patio pedestal heights?

 The hexagonal bit is used in the chuck of a screwdriver to pre-set riser pedestal heights prior to installation.
 Even after installation, riser pedestals can still be adjusted for height using a ratchet socket wrench, T-handle socket wrench or 10 mm open pipe wrench.
 Always use an electric screwdriver (with chuck) set to a moderate speed.
 For example, a screwdriver with 20 positions should be set to position 7.